How to avoid the spam filter in eight easy steps

 4. Give your images relevant alt tags:

 Every email browser and account is different, so there’s a good chance you’re sending an email to someone who won’t be able to see images when they first open it.
 How will they know what information your images are providing?
-Using alt text provides a text alternative in the instance your images aren’t there, which is especially useful if you’re providing a link too.
+Using alt text provides a text alternative in the instance your images aren’t there.
+It is useful if you’re providing a link too.
 Not hiding information in images boosts your chances of hitting an inbox and contributes to text/image ratio.

 5. Regularly cleanse your lists: